-In April 2012, the City Council approved and adopted the Transit Master Plan (TMP).
+In April 2012, the City Council approved and unanimously adopted the Transit Master Plan (TMP).
 The TMP provides a long-range vision for the future of transit in Seattle.
 Learn more about the Transit Master Plan.

-High-Capacity Transit Planning Studies
+Transit Corridor Planning

-We’re currently working on two studies:
+We’re currently working on five studies:

 For Seattle, HCT consists of both rail and rubber-tired transit modes that can operate in exclusive right of way or in mixed traffic.
 The main goal of HCT is to provide faster, more convenient, and more reliable service for a larger number of passengers.